Small bowel mesentery

-It is connected to the posterior abdominal wall by its root which measures about 15 cm and extends obliquely from the duodenojejunal flexure on the left of the second lumbar vertebra to the right lower quadrant anterior to the upper part of the right sacroiliac joint.
+Its connection with the posterior abdominal wall, its root, measures about 15 cm and extends obliquely from the duodenojejunal flexure on the left of the second lumbar vertebra to the right lower quadrant anterior to the upper part of the right sacroiliac joint.

 The root is a bare area continuous with the left anterior pararenal space superiorly, and the right anterior pararenal space inferiorly.
 In its course, it passes from left to right, successively in front of the horizontal part of the duodenum (where the superior mesenteric vessels enter the mesentery), the abdominal aorta, the inferior vena cava, the right ureter and the right psoas muscle.
 It suspends 20 -25 feet of small bowel.